eluv-io/content-bitcode/examples/README.md

 ![Eluvio Logo](static/images/Logo-Small.png "Eluvio Logo")

-# Eluvio Video Bitcode Samples
+# Eluvio Bitcode Samples

 There are a number of samples included in the tree.
 Located at [bitcode/include/eluvio](../bitcode/include/eluvio) wherein most of the directories contain standalone fabric bitcode modules.

 One file in particular [bitcode_content.h](../bitcode/include/eluvio/bitcode_context.h), contains the full description and communication mechanism of the LLVM bitcode extensibility layer for the fabric.
 For information about the bitcode API see [bitcode readme](../README.md)

-## Creating a bracket based game.
+# Creating a bracket based game.

 - Create bitcode module to serve game
 - Create bitcode class to hold and navigate state